jcobthemaker/OrderDashboardWebsocket/README.md

 ## Further Development

 In the future I plan to add:
--Custom Error Types
+- Custom Error Types
--Connection to cloud or database in order to store product types and user orders -Adding sync.RWMutex in order to allow multiple clients to read concurrently without deadlocks -Some function decomposition casue I see that there are still possibilities to break down large functions -Mechanism of graceful server shutdown
+- Connection to cloud or database in order to store product types and user orders
+- Adding sync.RWMutex in order to allow multiple clients to read concurrently without deadlocks
+- Some function decomposition casue I see that there are still possibilities to break down large functions
+- Mechanism of graceful server shutdown
--Worker pool in the scenario of more clients
+- Worker pool in the scenario of more clients
--Adding some memory optimisations.
+- Adding some memory optimisations.
 I was reading about sync.Pool for object reuse but in the time of writing this version I havent worked with this yet.
 See you in the next update